Arjun-NA/KPConv_for_DALES/Instruction_Manual/AWS_help.md

 For general use, the aws configure command is the fastest way to set up your AWS CLI installation.

 the AWS CLI prompts you for four pieces of information:
--Access key ID
+- Access key ID (for each user have max 2.
+It can be found from IAM -> Users ->Select user -> Security credentials )
--Secret access key
+- Secret access key (for each user have max 2)
--AWS Region
+- AWS Region (eg: us-east-2)
--Output format
+- Output format  (you can leave it at none)